chaseruskin/kvstore/README.md

 ## Ideas/Extensions

-- customizable flags. `--preview` show the before/after state of key before asking user if it's okay to save when editing. `--set` could set the key-value pair as an env variable in the current working terminal session.
+- [ ] `--preview` show the before/after state of key before asking user if it's okay to save when editing.

+- [ ] `--init` could set the key-value pair as an env variable in the current working terminal session.
+Having no key & value arg will default to initialize all key-values as environment variables.

+- [ ] `--home=<dir>` to override a particular location of `kv.db` file for the given program call.
+Has precedence over `KVSTORE_HOME`.

+- [ ] `--all` to view all key-value pairs.

-[x] allow user to define where to place `kv.db` file using an env variable `KVSTORE_HOME`.
+- [x] allow user to define where to place `kv.db` file using an env variable `KVSTORE_HOME`.

+- [ ] allow special syntax to prepend/append to an existing key-value pair.

+    `$ kvstore rpath @:/usr/local/bin`

-- allow special syntax to prepend/append to an existing key-value pair.
-Example: `kvstore rpath @:/usr/local/bin`.
-Here the `@` symbol copies the existing value for key `rpath` to be restored with `:/usr/local/bin` appended
+    Here the `@` symbol copies the existing value for key `rpath` to be restored with `:/usr/local/bin` appended.
+A current workaround is to use shell like:

+    `$ kvstore rpath $(kvstore rpath):/usr/local/bin`